-One of the most common reasons for property sales falling through is due to a break in the sales chain.
+One of the most common reasons for property sales falling through is a break in the sales chain.
 A chain occurs when a sale is dependent on another transaction happening first.
 If possible, it is good to try to avoid property chains but if you cannot, make sure you are upfront and honest at all stages to reduce the likelihood of the chain breaking.

 A property sale or purchase is a major transaction – perhaps the biggest that you will ever experience.
 Watching one fall through can be extremely disheartening, but there are steps you can take that will bring your sale closer to completion.